 We want to to ensure that all members of public are treated with sensitivity, understanding and respect when coming into contact with the police, whether as a victim of crime, witness or suspect.
 We promote autism awareness training for frontline officers and sharing of good practices already adopted by police forces, to ensure that people with autism spectrum conditions receive the same high standard of service regardless of which Force area they live in.

-To inform the public about autism and neurodiversity within the UK police service, and to champion good work by police forces in supporting the autistic community
+To inform the public about autism and neurodiversity within policing, and to champion good work by police forces in supporting the autistic community

 Our message is simple and powerful: there are many police officers who understand autism and other neurodivergent conditions from a personal perspective, and there is much unsung good work done for members of public affected by these conditions.